Aquitaine and Anjou

 The Duchy passed to France in 1137 when Eleanor married Louis VII of France.
 The Duchy of Aquitaine was the largest and richest province of France; Poitou and Aquitaine together were almost one-third the size of modern France.
 As Queen of France, she participated in the unsuccessful Second Crusade.
 Eleanor was severely disappointed with her husband’s performance, they travelled back on different ships and she divorced him as soon as they were back in France (1152).

 As he widow her position was now extremely vulnerable and immediate attempts were made by claimants to take over Aquitaine.
 Within two month after the annulment she married Henry, Count of Anjou and Duke of Normandy.
-Two years later her second husband became King Henry III of England and Eleanor was crowned Queen of England.
+Two years later her second husband became King Henry II of England and Eleanor was crowned Queen of England.

 Aquitaine now became an English possession.
 This was a critical issue for France as its own domains (in what is now France) were now smaller than those owned by the King of England.
 The King of France had the support of the Pope as he was not to keen in seeing England becoming too powerful on the continent.